Meet Congressman Conor Lamb

 In Congress, Lamb serves on the Veterans’ Affairs Committee, and in 2019 he was elected to serve as Vice Chair of the Committee.
 Lamb also serves on the Science, Space and Technology Committee, and as Chairman of the Subcommittee on Energy.

 As an Assistant U.S. Attorney from 2014-2017, Lamb led prosecutions against drug dealers and violent criminals and helped establish the Justice Department's Pittsburgh office as a national leader in the fight against the heroin epidemic, working to build partnerships between law enforcement and community members in places that have been hit hardest by the crisis.

 Prior to his appointment as a federal prosecutor, Lamb was a Captain in the U.S. Marine Corps.
-He completed active duty service in 2013 and continues to serve as a Major in the Marine Corps Reserves.
+He completed active duty service in 2013.

-Lamb, 33, resides in Mt.
-Lebanon, where he grew up.
+Lamb, 35, grew up in Mt.
+Lebanon and lives there now with his wife, Hayley Haldeman.
 He went to Pittsburgh Central Catholic High School (2002), and went to college and law school at the University of Pennsylvania (2006, 2009).